 So, in order to step up with your personal brand, you have to continuously find your thing in order to proceed.

 The day you would find it, will be the day you start thriving.

 I was impressed with the John Hall‘s approach to personal branding.

 “It is a vehicle to create opportunities not just for yourself, but also for others around you.” -John Hall

 He told that while talking to Bryan Kramer in a podcast interview.

-Another thing caught my attention in that podcast interview was John’s emphasis on not just focusing on yourself, but on others, when it comes building a personal brand, it’s a huge thing in that regard.
+Another thing that caught my attention in that podcast interview was John’s emphasis on not just focusing on yourself, but on others, when it comes to building a personal brand, it’s a huge thing in that regard.